It’s the time of the year where people start thinking about resolutions.

 If an employee has an employer and a freelancer has clients, the entrepreneur has customers — and lots of them.
 The low-risk entrepreneur isn’t dependent on any particular source of revenue, which has the tangential side effect of not being beholden or commanded by any particular customer.
-The diversity of their income makes their businesses generally removes much of the risk, save for any unforseen market upheavals (did I ever mention that the first company I started out of college was lead generation for mortgage companies circa 2006?
+The diversity of their income generally removes much of the risk, save for any unforseen market upheavals (did I ever mention that the first company I started out of college was lead generation for mortgage companies circa 2006?
 Market upheavel.)

 Take my business.
 I still sell my time, but I sell a lot more things.
 Books, software, classes, and now even a WordPress plugin.
 Literally hundreds of people pay me each month — some a little, some not so little — which makes me totally unfireable.
 I can wake up tomorrow, and know that my business is secure.
 This is something the typical employee or freelancer can’t do.

 However, you might not have an arsenal of products that are being sold in your sleep.
 That’s fine, I didn’t always have these either.
 I’ve slowly built products over the last two years.
 But even before I got into products, when I was running my consulting business, mitigating the risk of the single or few payer system was high on my list of priorities.

 In closing, if you want to take full control over your future…

 - You want to set your own hours

 - You want control over how much money you make

 - You want to spend some of your time R&Ding your own products